prk-2023/rust_tutorials/2025/eBPF/aya/01-Aya-Overview.md

     No dependency on kernel headers or C tool-chains, this makes deployment easier and builds faster.

 Reference: `README.md`, `aya/README.md`

+The main entry point for user-space interactions is struct/type `Ebpf` ( for version 0.13.1, older version used to be `Bpf` ).
+This object is responsible for loading the eBPF Object file (bpf.o bytecode program), parsing the program and maps it contains, loading them into the kernel, and providing methods to interact with them.

+The `aya crate` has dedicated module for this `aya::programs` which contain structs and methods for all the different `eBPF` program types ( ex: Kprob/Kretprob, Xdp, Tracepoings ) and for loading and attaching them to the kernel hooks.
+The `aya::maps` Contain types and methods for interacting with various `BPF map` types ( ex: HashMap, Array, PerfEventArray, RingBuf, ) to exchange data between user-space and kernel space.

 ### Project Architecture: